xpack/web-doxygen/website/docs/manual/pages/autolink.md

-<p>Most documentation systems have special ‘see also` sections where links to other pieces of documentation can be inserted.
+Most documentation systems have special ‘see also` sections where links to other pieces of documentation can be inserted.
 Although Doxygen also has a command to start such a section (See section <a href="/web-doxygen/docs/pages/commands/#cmdsa">\sa</a>), it does allow you to put these kind of links anywhere in the documentation.
 For <code>{\LaTeX}</code> documentation a reference to the page number is written instead of a link.
 Furthermore, the index at the end of the document can be used to quickly find the documentation of a member, class, namespace or file.
-For man pages no reference information is generated.</p>
+For man pages no reference information is generated.

-<p>The next sections show how to generate links to the various documented entities in a source file.</p>
+The next sections show how to generate links to the various documented entities in a source file.

 ## Links to web pages and mail addresses {#linkurl}

-<p>Doxygen will automatically replace any URLs and mail addresses found in the documentation by links (in HTML).
-To manually specify link text, use the HTML '<span class="doxyComputerOutput">a</span>' tag:</p>
+Doxygen will automatically replace any URLs and mail addresses found in the documentation by links (in HTML).
+To manually specify link text, use the HTML '<span class="doxyComputerOutput">a</span>' tag:

 <pre><code>&lt;a href="linkURL"&gt;link text&lt;/a&gt;
 </code></pre>

-<p>which will be automatically translated to other output formats by Doxygen.</p>
+which will be automatically translated to other output formats by Doxygen.

 ## Links to classes {#linkclass}

-<p>All words in the documentation that correspond to a documented class and contain at least one non-lower case character will automatically be replaced by a link to the page containing the documentation of the class.
+All words in the documentation that correspond to a documented class and contain at least one non-lower case character will automatically be replaced by a link to the page containing the documentation of the class.
 If you want to prevent that a word that corresponds to a documented class is replaced by a link you should put a % in front of the word.
-To link to an all lower case symbol, use <a href="/web-doxygen/docs/pages/commands/#cmdref">\ref</a>.</p>
+To link to an all lower case symbol, use <a href="/web-doxygen/docs/pages/commands/#cmdref">\ref</a>.

 ## Links to files {#linkfile}

-<p>All words that contain a dot (<span class="doxyComputerOutput">.</span>) that is not the last character in the word are considered to be file names.
-If the word is indeed the name of a documented input file, a link will automatically be created to the documentation of that file.</p>
+All words that contain a dot (<span class="doxyComputerOutput">.</span>) that is not the last character in the word are considered to be file names.
+If the word is indeed the name of a documented input file, a link will automatically be created to the documentation of that file.

 ## Links to functions {#linkfunc}

-<p>Links to functions are created if one of the following patterns is encountered:</p>
+Links to functions are created if one of the following patterns is encountered:

 <ol class="doxyList" type="1">
 <li><span class="doxyComputerOutput">&lt;functionName&gt;"("&lt;argument-list&gt;")"</span></li>